-This short term study abroad program in Nicaragua will expose undergraduate students to the historical and cultural context for social issues and human rights in Nicaragua, the largest country in Central America.
-Through this program, students will gain exposure to health, education and human services systems different from those in the United States.
-As part of this program, students will participate in a two night home stay experience.
+This Ohio State education abroad program in Guatemala is designed to expose students to historical and cultural context for social issues and human rights in Guatemala.
+Through this program, students will be exposed to health, education and human service systems different to those of the United States.
+Students will be given the opportunity to visit social service agencies that support a variety of individuals, including children affected by HIV and indigenous populations.

-Participation in this program will (1) expose students to the realities of the Nicaraguan economy, including poverty and employment patterns, (2) give students an understanding of globalization and trade policies and their impact on Nicaragua, and (3) help students develop an understanding of local health issues and policies and healthcare programs.
+Participation in this program will (1) expose students to the realities of the Guatemalan economy, including poverty and employment patterns, (2) give students an understanding of globalization and trade policies and their impact on Guatemala, and (3) help students develop an understanding of local health issues and policies and healthcare programs.

-The program takes place in Managua, Leon and Granada, Nicaragua.
+The program takes place in Antigua, Chichicastenango, and Atitlan, Guatemala.

 Education Abroad Coordinator